rasha-salim/SpaceNetChallenge.github.io/Competitions/Competition3.md

 ### For more details on the dataset visit the [SpaceNet Roads Dataset](/datasets/spacenetRoads-summary.html) website

 # Competition Updates:

-Pre-Register for the competition now.
-[Pre-Register Here](http://crowdsourcing.topcoder.com/spacenet)
+The Roads competition is now over and the top 5 Algorithms have been open sourced.
+To see the code visit the [SpaceNet Road Network Extraction and Routing Challenge Github repository](https://github.com/SpaceNetChallenge/RoadDetectors)

 For competition email updates, [Sign up here](http://explore.digitalglobe.com/spacenet)

 Check out CosmiQ Work's Blog, [The DownLinQ](https://medium.com/the-downlinq) or follow the [SpaceNetUtilities Github Page](https://github.com/SpaceNetChallenge/utilities)

-For previous SpaceNet Competitions see the [Round 2 Site](/Competitions/Competition2.html)
+For general details about SpaceNet Competitions see the [SpaceNet Competition Summary](/Competitions/competitionsSummary.html)